-Pathways to Politics has realised significant impact in advancing female political participation since it launched in 2016, with 20 electoral successes achieved nationally across the political spectrum at local, state and federal levels of government.
-The majority of alums intend to run for elected office in the next ten years, and we anticipate at least 20 alums are poised to run in the forthcoming 2022 federal and Victorian state elections.
+Pathways to Politics has realised significant impact in advancing female political participation since it launched in 2016, with 21 electoral successes achieved nationally across the political spectrum at local, state and federal levels of government.
+The majority of alums intend to run for elected office in the next ten years, and we anticipate approximately 15 alums will be running in the forthcoming 2022 Victorian state election.

 In only six years, the University of Melbourne Pathways to Politics Program for Women has created meaningful pathways to electoral success for the following alums.